last updated May 3, 2019

 The whole story of the Bible actually takes the whole Bible.

-And yet to convey the overarching narrative and message, perhaps it’s possible to identify certain key texts as Chris Bruno does in his recently released book, The Whole Story of the Bible in 16 Verses (Crossway, 2015).
+Yet to convey the overarching narrative and message, perhaps it’s possible to identify certain key texts as Chris Bruno does in The Whole Story of the Bible in 16 Verses (Crossway, 2015).
 Here’s his list:

 Part 1: The Time Is Coming